Post-COVID Recovery Fund: centralisation and unfair distribution of resources risk harming cohesion in Europe

 Fiorella.Lavorgna@ccre-cemr.org

-Policy Advisor – Governance and Institutional Relations
+Senior Advisor – Governance & Institutional Relations